First Year Research Registration

 Well done and congratulations on confirming your research course at UCC

-Students must complete registration part 1 and part 2 before commencing their studies.
+Students must complete online registration before commencing their studies.

 - Go to https://mystudentadmin.ucc.ie/

 - Enter your student number and password and click ‘Login’.
-Your student number and password have been sent to you.
+Your student number and password have already been emailed to you.

-- Click on ‘online registration’ and complete Registration Part 1 as directed, including payment of fees if you are self-funded.
+- Click on ‘online registration’ and complete Registration as directed, including payment of fees if you are self-funded.

 - Check the Online Registration Instructions - Research , if you need them.